ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 # Introduction

-RFCs specifying congestion control mechanisms for various protocols diverge regarding the
+RFCs specifying congestion control mechanisms for various protocols diverge regarding the rules for increasing the congestion window (cwnd) when the sender is limited, either by the application

 There is no uniform rule across in the RFC series on what rules